nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/MF_SOWING.md

 # Sowing the Field With Your Tractor

+## Setup

+Have a terminal window open and change directory to `~/workspace/modern-farm`.

+Run `npm start test` to start the automated testing task.

+## Sowing Instructions

 1. Create a `scripts/tractor.js` module.
 1. In this module, define and export a `plantSeeds` function.
 1. The function must accept the year's planting plan as input _(i.e. it must define a parameter)_.